Raphaelmos/TowerDefense3D/README.md

 This project is a realization of a videogame type Tower defense in 3D in JavaScript with the framwork Three.js, the goal was to create a functional prototype allowing the use to see everything going on with a map, towers, enemies.

+Two versions are accessible, one with a menu and a other that directly launch.

 ## Context